-We accept course work from universities which are accredited by one of the six regional institutional accrediting associations recognized by the Secretary, US Department of Education.
+We accept a college or university listed in the United States Office of Education Directory.
+Additionally, we accept course work from universities which are accredited by one of the six regional institutional accrediting associations recognized by the Secretary, US Department of Education.
 These are as follows:

 Foreign degrees and course work from non-accredited institutions must be evaluated prior to acceptance.
 The three acceptable procedures for this are as follows: